Quantum Error Correction for Beginners: Introduction

 This review deals exclusively with the concepts of QEC and fault-tolerant quantum computation.
-Many papers have reviewed error correction and Fault-tolerance~\cite{G97+,NC00,G00,KLABVZ02,S03+,G09}, however to cater for a large audience, we attempt to describe QEC and Fault-tolerance in a much more basic manner, largely through examples.
-Instead of providing a more rigorous review of error correction, we instead try to focus on more practical issues involved when working with these ideas.
+Many papers have reviewed error correction and fault-tolerance~\cite{G97+,NC00,G00,KLABVZ02,S03+,G09}, however to cater for a large audience, we attempt to describe QEC and fault-tolerance in a more basic manner, largely through examples.
+Instead of providing a more rigorous review of error correction, we instead focus on more practical issues involved when working with these ideas.
 For those who have recently begun investigating quantum information processing or those who are focused on other important theoretical and/or experimental aspects related to quantum computing, searching through this enormous collection of work is daunting especially if a basic working knowledge of QEC is all that is required.
-We hope that this review of the basic aspects of QEC and fault-tolerance will allow those with little knowledge of the field to quickly become accustomed to the various techniques and tricks that are commonly used.
+This review of the basic aspects of QEC and fault-tolerance is designed to allow those with little knowledge of the field to quickly become accustomed to the various techniques and tricks that are commonly used.
+The examples in this review are selected due to their relative simplicity.
+For individuals seriously interested in examining new ideas for QEC and fault-tolerant computation we strongly advise that the references cited throughout are consulted.